Asymptotic analysis of the characteristic polynomial for the Elliptic Ginibre Ensemble: Proof of Theorem

-With the help of the expression (\ref{eq:hermite_expression}) and using the results from \cite{24}, we will control $\E [| f_{n,t}(z) |^2]$ uniformly on bounded sets from above and from below.
-In fact, \cite{24} allows us to give an explicit expression for the limit of $\E [| f_{n,t}(z) |^2]$ but since we do not need it, we will only state the following.
+With the help of the expression \eqref{eq:hermite_expression} and using the results from \cite{Akemann_Duits_Molag}, we will control $\E [| f_{n}(z) |^2]$ uniformly on bounded sets.
+In fact, \cite{Akemann_Duits_Molag} allows us to give an explicit expression for the limit of $\E [| f_{n}(z) |^2]$.
+Since we do not need an explicit expression, we will only state the following.